Non-Pharmacological Strategies for IBS-D Management

-In a comparison study between attapulgite and loperamide, attapulgite did significantly improve stool consistency.
-Loperamide did act more quickly, however, at 48 hours, patients self-reported that the overall relief in symptoms was equivalent.
+In a comparison study between attapulgite and loperamide, attapulgite significantly improved stool consistency.
+Loperamide did act more quickly, however, at 48 hours, patients self-reported that the overall relief in symptoms was equivalent – amazing!
 This shows us that there are safe and effective non-pharmacological choices we can utilize prior to adding or increasing medications.

-What we see in practice is patients choosing to take loperamide in anticipation of an episode of diarrhea, ie. for airplane flights or long drives, rather than traditionally for acute diarrhea – so in this case, using the Fowler’s anti-diarrheal oral suspension slightly sooner could be used to prevent situational diarrhea.
+What we see in practice is patients often choose to use medications such as loperamide in anticipation of an episode of diarrhea, ie. for airplane flights or long drives, rather than traditionally for acute diarrhea – so in this case, using either the Fowler’s anti-diarrheal oral suspension or anti-diarrheal tablets slightly sooner could be used to prevent situational diarrhea.

 I don’t usually share too deeply into the day-to-day management of IBS, but it gives this story some important context.
 I tend to dismiss my N=1 when its personal, but I think it provides valuable insight into how I can best help patients, living with the condition myself!